iExecBlockchainComputing/documentation/help/migration.md

 ### Dataset migration

-Dataset developers needs to push their dataset secret to the v7 SMS and publish their dataset sell order to the v7 marketplace in order to makes it availlable for requesters.
+Dataset developers needs to push their dataset secret to the v7 SMS and publish their dataset sell order to the v7 marketplace in order to make it availlable for requesters.

 Upgrade iExec SDK CLI to v7: